 Right off the 101 freeway.
 Click here for a map.

-Friday from 6:30-8:30pm in the lobby at Hampton Inn & Suites.
-Saturday from 6am to 6:15am at the start/finish line in the rear parking area of Hampton Inn.
-As a courtesy to non-cycling guests at the hotel, please DO ENTER hotel lobby Saturday morning if you’re not staying there.
+Friday from 7-8:30pm in the lobby at Hampton Inn & Suites.
+Saturday from 5:45-6:15am.
+As a courtesy to non-cycling guests at the hotel, please be very quiet in the hotel lobby Saturday morning.
 PLEASE, if you live within thirty minutes of the start, please make every effort to check-in on Friday night.

 You’ll be chip-timed for the Mulholland Challenge 106 miles for KOM credit and must check-in and out at the 106 mile mark to receive credit for the double.